We Are Here: Stories from Multilingual Speakers in North Central Florida

 Sep.
 2021 - Present

-The exhibit will also include a timeline of the history of languages spoken in North Central Florida where we explore the connections between language and colonizations; information about language access laws, and the relationship between language access and racial justice.
+The exhibit also included a timeline of the history of languages spoken in North Central Florida where we explored the connections between language and colonizations; information about language access laws, and the relationship between language access and racial justice.

 Immigrant populations are increasing in North Central Florida (GINI, 2022), and with them, language diversity.
 However, documentation measures, such as the U.S. Census, do not fully register the number of languages present in this region (Gonzales et at., 2021).
 The misrepresentation of language diversity increases language barriers for immigrant populations, including obstacles to access to relevant information and the possibility to participate in their communities.
 Making language diversity visible is an initial critical step to ensuring language justice, defined as individuals and communities’ fundamental rights “to language, culture, self-expression, and equal participation”(CCHE, 2020).